 Layout

-The application will be fully responsive as I will be using bootstrap which makes it easy to manipulate elements on the page.
+The application will be fully responsive as I will be using Bootstrap which makes it easy to manipulate elements on the page.
 The layout is simple I will use a lot of cards for the products and a lot of forms for things like logging in and buying products.

 Interaction

-The user will use the buttons located at the top of the page to navigate through the application there will be clear indications on what page the user is on as it will be in the URL, and I plan to implement a breadcrumb feature on each pageColour schemes
+The user will use the buttons located at the top of the page to navigate through the application there will be clear indications on what page the user is on as it will be in the URL, and I plan to implement a breadcrumb feature on each page.

+Colour schemes

 The website will have a dark theme with the background on most pages being black and the text being white.
 I will use a light blue to accent the page just to break it up a bit.
 For alert pop ups or messages, I will use red to make it stand out and most of the background on titles will have either a grey or white shade.

+# 343A40 Colour for Navbar

+# 91929F Text colour

+# E43A36 Colour for sale button

+# 3490DC Colour for buy button

+# 38C172 Colour for bid button

 Font choices